-Though filing for a no-fault divorce can be a less stressful process than litigating an at-fault one, it could still be made easier with the help of qualified legal counsel.
+Though filing for a no-fault divorce can be a less stressful process than litigating an at-fault one, it could still be made easier with the help of a skilled divorce attorney.
 A Chattanooga no-fault divorce lawyer could guide you through the proceedings and help you maintain a civilized relationship with your ex-spouse as you work to create an agreement that serves your best interests.

-For this type of divorce, a couple will have to prove various pieces of information before they receive court approval.
-For example, they will have to show that one of the spouses has lived in Hamilton County for at least six months prior to the divorce, though exceptions can be made depending on the couple’s particular circumstances.
+For this type of separation, a couple must prove various pieces of information before they receive court approval.
+For example, they will have to show that one of the spouses has lived in the area for at least six months prior to the divorce, though exceptions can be made depending on the couple’s particular circumstances.

 If the parties have not settled on an agreement at the time of filing a no-fault divorce, the court will require them to attend mediation.
 Typically, mediation includes the two parties, their attorneys, and a Rule 31-licensed mediator who may also be an attorney who practices in this area of law.
 They will all attend mediation together in an effort to resolve the parties’ differences and agree on a contract that satisfies both of them.

-Mediation plays a large role in Chattanooga and is often successful in no-fault divorce cases.
-An attorney in the area could help streamline the process for an individual filing for this kind of divorce.
+Mediation plays a large role in Chattanooga and is often successful in no-fault divorce cases, but an experienced attorney could help streamline the process for an individual filing.